MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/formbuildfilterpanecontrol-classes.md

 #### Remarks

-Set the HelpTextproperty for an object by using the property dialog box.The help text must not exceed 250 characters.
+Set the HelpTextproperty for an object by using the property dialog box.
+The help text must not exceed 250 characters.

 ### Method hierarchyParent